 In the UK the Embassy in London is the only place where you can apply for a passport or an identity card.
 Honorary consuls are not able to process applications.

 Customer service at the Consular Section requires a prior appointment online (except in an emergency).
 When abroad a passport must be always applied in person at the Embassy.
 Also children must visit the Embassy in person with their guardian when applying.

 It is the applicant's personal responsibility to check that their personal information is correct and updated in the Finnish Population Register Centre before visiting the Embassy.
-This means that the registration of birth, marriage, divorce, nationalities, name change or change of address has to be completed in Finland by a local register office (maistraatti) before a passport application can be submitted.
-If you need to check or correct you personal information, please contact directly the Local Register Offices.
+This means that the registration of birth, marriage, divorce, nationalities, name change or change of address has to be completed in Finland by the Digital and Population Data Services Agency before a passport application can be submitted.
+If you need to check or correct you personal information, please contact directly the Digital and Population Data Services Agency.

 Passport fees, process and collection/delivery

 Passport fee is payable in pounds upon applying by debit or credit card only.
 Current fees are available here: Service Fees.

 Normal processing time for a five year passport is 1-2 weeks.